-- Group Communications: Distributing among several receivers the media stream that one peer generates, i.e. acting as a Multi-Conference Unit ("MCU"). - Mixing: Transforming several incoming stream into one single composite stream. - Transcoding: On-the-fly adaptation of codecs and formats between incompatible clients. - Recording: Storing in a persistent way the media exchanged among peers.
+- Mixing: Transforming several incoming stream into one single composite stream. - Transcoding: On-the-fly adaptation of codecs and formats between incompatible clients. - Recording: Storing in a persistent way the media exchanged among peers.

-1.2 Kurento Media Server
+1.3 Why Kurento Media Server?

-Kurento's main component is the Kurento Media Server (KMS), responsible for media transmission, processing, recording, and playback.
+Kurento Media Server (KMS) can be used in the WebRTC Media Server model, to allow for media transmission, processing, recording, and playback.
 KMS is built on top of the fantastic GStreamer multimedia library, and provides the following features: